Skip to main content

 • Fixture Index - Per-fixture index

-• UV - Pixel map coordinates
+• Pixel Position - Position map coordinates

 Processing Nodes